Fourth Anglo-Mysore War

-The Fourth Anglo-Mysore War was a conflict in South India between the Kingdom of Mysore against the British East India Company and the Hyderabad Deccan in 1798–99.
+The Fourth Anglo-Mysore War was a conflict in South India during which the Mysore State fought against the East India Company, Maratha Empire and the Hyderabad State (under the suzerainty of Marathas) in 1798–99.

-This was the last of the four Anglo-Mysore Wars.
-The British captured the capital of Mysore.
-The ruler, Tipu Sultan, was killed in the battle.
-Britain took indirect control of Mysore, restoring the Wadiyar dynasty to the Mysore throne (with a British commissioner to advise him on all issues).
+This was the last of the Anglo-Mysore Wars.
+Although the Marathas had promised the land of Uttara Kannada to Mysore, they sided with the Company at the last moment which led to the capture of the capital city Mysore by the Company and the death of the ruler Tipu Sultan in the battle.
+Britain took indirect control of Mysore, restoring the Wadiyar dynasty to power (with a British commissioner to advise him on all issues), along with the Marathas.
 Tipu Sultan's young heir, Fateh Ali, was sent into exile.
-The Kingdom of Mysore became a princely state in a subsidiary alliance with British India covering parts of present day Kerala–Karnataka and ceded Coimbatore, Dakshina Kannada and Uttara Kannada to the British.
+The Kingdom of Mysore became a princely state in a subsidiary alliance with the East India Company covering parts of present day Kerala–Karnataka; and ceded Coimbatore and Dakshina Kannada to the British.

 Background

 Napoleon Bonaparte's landing in Ottoman Egypt in 1798 was intended to further the capture of the British possessions in India, and the Kingdom of Mysore was a key to that next step, as the ruler of Mysore, Tipu Sultan, sought France as an ally and his letter to Napoleon resulted in the following reply, "You have already been informed of my arrival on the borders of the Red Sea, with an innumerable and invincible army, full of the desire of releasing and relieving you from the iron yoke of England."
 Additionally, General Malartic, French Governor of Mauritius, issued the Malartic Proclamation seeking volunteers to assist Tipu.
+Some 500 men were sent to India from Mauritius and were led by Brigadier Louis Auguste Chapuis.
+They awaited for the main French force to come via the middle East when they invaded in 1798.

 Horatio Nelson ended any possibility of help from Napoleon after the Battle of the Nile.
 However, Lord Mornington had already set in motion a response to prevent any alliance between Tipu Sultan and France.
+Maratha leadership under Peshwa Baji Rao II and Nana Fadnavis maintained a position of strategic neutrality throughout the 1799 campaign.
+Despite this lack of active combat participation, the British utilized the alliance to isolate Tipu Sultan diplomatically.

 Invasion and British victory

 Three armies, one from Bombay and two British (one of which contained a division that was commanded by Colonel Arthur Wellesley, the future 1st Duke of Wellington), marched into Mysore in 1799 and besieged the capital, Srirangapatnam, after some engagements with Tipu.
-On 8 March, a forward force managed to hold off an advance by Tipu at the Battle of Seedaseer.
+On 6 March, a forward force managed to hold off an advance by Tipu at the Battle of Seedaseer.

 One notable military advance championed by Tipu Sultan was the use of mass attacks with iron-cased rocket brigades in the army.
 The effect of the Mysorean rockets on the British during the Third and Fourth Mysore Wars was sufficiently impressive to inspire William Congreve to develop the Congreve rockets for Napoleonic Wars.